openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Dynamic Credential Request

 This step is OPTIONAL.
 After receiving an Authorization Request from the Client, the Issuer MAY use this step to obtain additional Credentials from the End-User required to proceed with the authorization of the credential issuance, e.g. it may obtain an identity credential and utilize it to identify the user before issuing an additional credential.
+For a use case, see (#use-case-2).

 The Issuer MUST utilize [@OpenID4VP] to dynamically request additional Credential Presentations.
 From a protocol perspective, the Issuer then acts as a verifier and sends a presentation request to the Wallet.
 The Client SHOULD have these Credentials obtained prior to initiating a transaction with this Issuer.